AbbasSrour/notes/Work/ERP/Sales/Order.md

 - [ ] Format the Discount Field in the header
 - [ ] Tax is not showing when edit or view
 - [ ] Can't edit because of tax
-- [ ] SellingUnitEnum placeholder on edit page
+- [ ] sellingUnitEnum placeholder on edit page